Nonparametric Bayes Modeling of Populations of Networks: Simulation Study

-The goal in defining this challenging simulation scenario is to assess whether our approach can accurately characterize a collection of networks having such broad and widely different properties.
+The goal in defining this challenging simulation scenario is to assess whether our approach can jointly characterize a collection of networks having such broad and widely different properties.
 We analyze the simulated data under model (\ref{eq1})--(\ref{eq1.pi}) with priors (\ref{eq6})--(\ref{eq9}).
 Exploiting results in \eqref{mom}, we consider $\mu_1=\ldots=\mu_{V(V-1)/2}=0$ to obtain priors for each $\boldsymbol{\pi}^{(h)}$ centered on the \citeasnoun{erd_1959} random graph, and let $\sigma_1^2=\ldots=\sigma_{V(V-1)/2}^2=10$ to represent uncertainty in this shared structure.
-To favor deletion of unnecessary dimensions in each class, we consider $a_1=2.5$ and $a_2=3.5$ in the $\mbox{MIG}(a_1,a_2)$ prior.
-This enforces adaptive shrinkage for growing $r$, allows class-specific variability in the prior for each $\boldsymbol{\pi}^{(h)}$ according to \eqref{mom}, and ensures the existence of the first two moments for the induced priors on elements $D_l^{(h)}$.
+To facilitate automatic adaptation of the latent space dimensions in each component, we consider $a_1=2.5$ and $a_2=3.5$ in the $\mbox{MIG}(a_1,a_2)$ prior.
+This enforces adaptive shrinkage for growing $r$, allows component-specific variability in the prior for each $\boldsymbol{\pi}^{(h)}$ according to \eqref{mom}, and ensures the existence of the first two moments for the induced priors on elements $D_l^{(h)}$.